friscojosh/scrape_setlistfm/README.md

 For prop bets on which song an act is likely to open their set with, historical data are useful to compute base rates.
 The best source of data on which songs performers have used to open their sets in the past is published on a wiki called setlist.fm.
-The functions in the repository scrape and summarize setlist.fm data so you can more easily set your expectations about the most likely candidates to open a Halftime show.
+The functions in this repository scrape and summarize setlist.fm data so you can more easily set your expectations about the most likely candidates to open a Halftime show.